Calculator Magic #2

 OVERCOMING MEMORY LIMITATIONS

-Your primitive device has only an 8-digit display and usually not more that 9 digits of storage, so there is a limit to the size of your calculations.
+Your primitive device has only an 8-digit display and usually not more than 9 digits of storage, so there is a limit to the size of your calculations.
 Scientific calculators have larger displays and lots more digits of internal memory; the more digits, the more expensive the unit.
-But we don't have one of those, so we'll have to make do.
-And we can do amazing things.
-A pencil and paper will be useful as well.
+We don't have one of those, however; so we'll have to make do, and we can do amazing things.
+A pencil and paper can be useful as well.

 If you try to calculate something such as 320, you will run out of memory.
 At some point all keys except AC will cease to function, leaving the calculation incomplete; the display will have a long, possibly worthless number with a decimal point in it somewhere.
 We can get around the this limitation, however, provided that we are willing to accept a lesser digital accuracy.

 Does one really need to know the exact value of 9433 ?
-Isn't it generally sufficient to know that the value is approximately 1.298 × 1065 ?
-Probably so.
-Judicious usage of Memory and the "borrowing" of decimals can achieve results such as these.
+Doubtless it is sufficient to know that the value is approximately 1.298 × 1065.
+Judicious usage of Memory and the 'borrowing' of decimals can achieve results such as these.
 The idea is to convert interim totals to scientific notation in order to keep the number from becoming too large.
 It remains only to keep track of all the accumulated powers of 10.

 Solve 161812.
 To begin, convert the number to scientific notation, leaving only a single digit to the left of the decimal point: (1.618 × 1000)12.
 The plan is to calculate 1.61812, then multiply it by 100012: